-Bank of America sued over "Keep the Change" program
+Bank of America is being sued for allegedly infringing on another company’s patent with BofA’s “Keep the Change” program for debit card purchases.

 Bank of America is being sued by a Florida company over the bank’s “Keep the Change” savings program.

 Every Penny Counts Inc. is charging that BofA’s savings program infringes on a patent obtained in 2000.
 Every Penny Counts stated that it spoke with Bank of America in 2004 and 2005 about licensing its “rounder patent.”
 However, Bank of America launched “Keep the Change” on its own.

 Under its “Keep the Change” program, BofA rounds up debit card purchases to the nearest dollar and deposits the extra amount into customers’ savings accounts.
 According to a bank spokeswoman, 4.3 million BofA customers have saved $400 million through the program.